 Pillar Guide · 11 min · 5 citations

-Hiring Calculus: When a $90k FTE Beats a $120k Contractor
+Hiring Calculus: When a $90k FTE Beats a $120k

-The total cost of an employee vs a contractor isn't salary alone.
-Benefits, taxes, equipment, productivity premium.
-The break-even calculation.
+Hiring Calculus: When a $90k FTE Beats a $120k: the total cost of an employee vs a contractor isn't salary alone.
+Benefits, taxes, equipment, productivity.

 A $90,000 base-salary FTE costs the business roughly $108,000 to $130,000 fully loaded after FICA match, unemployment, workers' comp, benefits, and equipment.
 A $120,000 contractor (1099) costs $120,000 plus a small infrastructure overhead.
 On loaded cost alone, the contractor still looks more expensive.
 The math flips when productivity premium, retention, knowledge accumulation, and IRS classification risk get priced in.